whyweexist/Casher/README.md

    npm run dev
    ```

-5. Open your browser and navigate to `http://localhost:3000` to access the Whisper Cash application.
+5. Open your browser and navigate to `http://localhost:3000` to access the Casher application.

 ## Project Status